Hours

 Explore more of the park’s rock art sites in remote areas of Seminole and Presa canyons.
 We lead this day-long backcountry hike October through March.
 Hike fee is $30 per person.
 Minimum age: no children under 13.

 Tour Description: This a very strenuous, all day hike through canyon bottoms that includes navigating through thick brush and over boulders.
-See rock art sites such as VV75 and Black Cave.
+A typical Presa Canyon Hike will see rock art sites such as VV75, Red Linear, and Black Cave.
+However, please note that visits to any sites, and the length of these visits, are dependent upon conditions in the canyons and are also at the discretion of the tour guide(s).

 Tour Difficulty: Very Strenuous, approximately 8 mile hike